 Treating varicose veins

-If treatment is necessary, your doctor may first recommend up to 6 months of using compression stockings, taking regular exercise and elevating the affected area when resting.
+If treatment is necessary, your doctor may first recommend using compression stockings, taking regular exercise and elevating the affected area when resting.

 If your varicose veins are still causing you pain or discomfort, or they cause complications, they can be treated in several ways.

 - endothermal ablation – where heat is used to seal affected veins

 - sclerotherapy – this uses special foam to close the veins

 - ligation and stripping – the affected veins are surgically removed

 It's unlikely you'll receive treatment on the NHS for cosmetic reasons – you'll have to pay for cosmetic treatment privately.